-If a backfit meets either of the second or third exception criterion above, costs are not to be considered in justifying the proposed action.
-For compliance exception backfitting (i.e., the first exception criterion above), costs must be considered under 10 CFR 50.109.
-The analyst should prepare a documented evaluation that includes the objectives of and reasons for the backfitting action as well as the reasons for invoking the particular exception (under 10 CFR Part 50).
-Procedural requirements for preparing and processing the documented evaluation are in NRC Management Directive 8.4, "Management of Facility-Specific Backfitting and Information
+The consideration of costs depends on whether the backfit meets certain exception criteria as described in NUREG-1409.
+The staff should prepare a documented evaluation that includes the objectives of and reasons for the backfitting action as well as the reasons for invoking the particular exception (under 10 CFR Part 50).
+Procedural requirements for preparing and processing the documented evaluation are contained in MD 8.4 and NUREG-1409.